 - 68. Equipment used exclusively to mill or grind coatings in roll grinding rebuilding, and molding compounds where all materials charged are in paste form. - 69.
 Mixers, blenders, roll mills, or calendars for rubber or plastic for which no materials in powder form are added and in which no hazardous air pollutants, organic solvents, diluents, or thinners are used or emitted. - 70.
 The storage, handling, and handling equipment for bark and wood residues not subject to fugitive dispersion offsite (this applies to the equipment only). - 71.
 Maintenance dredging of pulp and paper mill surface impoundments and ditches containing cellulosic and cellulosic derived biosolids and inorganic materials such as lime, ash, or sand. - 72.
 Tall oil soap storage, skimming, and loading. - 73.
 Water heaters used strictly for domestic (non-process) purposes. - 74.
 Facility roads and parking areas, unless necessary to control offsite fugitive emissions. - 75.
 Agricultural operations, including onsite grain storage, not including internal combustion engines or grain elevators. - 76.
-The following natural gas and oil exploration production site equipment: separators, dehydration units, natural gas fired compressors, and pumping units.
-This does not include compressors located on natural gas transmission pipelines.
+Natural gas and oil exploration and production site equipment not subject to a rule under 40 C.F.R.
+Parts 60, 61, or 63.